Dynamical Programming for off-the-grid dynamic Inverse Problems: Results for the structure of E

 \subsection{Compactness of sub-levelsets of \texorpdfstring{$\op{E}$}{E}}

-Recall that $\op{E}\colon\MC^+(\HG)\to\R$ is defined by $\op{E}(\cm) = \op{F}(\cm) + \reg(\cm)$.
-We prove that minimisers of $\op{E}$ exist by showing that $\op{E}$ has compact sub-levelsets.
-Note in the case $\varphi$ has compact sub-levelsets, then $D$ is already compact (Lemma~\ref{lmma: extreme point computation}), so the following theorem is not required. \begin{theorem} Suppose $D\subset\MC^+(\HG)$ is narrowly closed, bounded, and $\op{F}$ is convex lower semi-continuous.
-If $\op{F}$ is bounded from below, $w\colon\HG\to\ci0{+\infty}$ is lower semi-continuous and has compact sub-levelsets, then $\op{E}|_D$ also has compact sub-levelsets. \end{theorem} \begin{proof} Lemma~\ref{thm: compact W sublevel} shows that $\reg|_D$ has compact sub-levelsets.
-Therefore for any $t\in\R$
+We now prove that minimisers of $\op{E}$ exist by showing that $\op{E}$ has compact sub-levelsets.
+Note in the case $\varphi$ has compact sub-levelsets, then $D$ is already compact (Lemma~\Rref{lmma: extreme point computation}), so the following theorem is not required. \begin{thrm} Suppose $D\subset\MC^+(\HG)$ is narrowly closed, bounded, and $\op{F}$ is convex lower semi-continuous.
+If $\op{F}$ is bounded from below, $w\colon\HG\to\ci0{+\infty}$ is lower semi-continuous and has compact sub-levelsets, then $\op{E}|_D$ also has compact sub-levelsets. \end{thrm} \begin{proof} Lemma~\Rref{thm: compact W sublevel} shows that $\reg|_D$ has compact sub-levelsets.
+Therefore for any $t\in\xR$

-By Lemma~\ref{thm: Fatou's lemma}, $\reg$ is lower semi-continuous, therefore $\op{E}$ is lower semi-continuous.
-We conclude that the left-hand side is closed and the right-hand side is compact by assumption. \end{proof}
+The function $\op{E}$ is lower semi-continuous, so the left-hand side is closed and the right-hand side is compact by assumption.
+We conclude that the left-hand side is compact for each $t$. \end{proof}